What is Paid Search Advertising? PPC Beginners Guide

 This case study highlights the importance of working with digital marketing experts who can help businesses create, implement, and manage efficient paid search programs.

-National QSR x KORTX
+2. National QSR x KORTX

-Success is about using the right tools and strategies to meet your business goals.
+Success is using the right tools and strategies to meet your business goals.
 One example of this is a quick-service restaurant that partnered with KORTX.

 Using KORTX’s comprehensive customer profiling system in Axon Audience Manager, the restaurant reached millions of potential customers and generated over $11 million in online sales with a 5.41X return on ad spend.